sojinantony01/sojinantony01/README.md

 # 💫 About Me:
 Hi there 👋.
-I'm a passionate full-stack developer with around 5 years of hands-on experience in developing scalable websites/ applications using a wide range of front-end and back-end skills like HTML, CSS, Angular, React JS, Node JS and in cloud - AWS.
-Developing 10+ websites from scratch at Scaler.
+I'm a passionate full-stack developer with around 6 years of hands-on experience in developing scalable websites/applications using a wide range of front-end and back-end skills like HTML, CSS, Angular, React JS, Node JS and in cloud - AWS, Azure, Gcloud.
+Developing 10+ websapps from scratch.
 Looking to further enhance my skills as the future full stack developer.

 ## 🌐 Socials: